40See Emily Play

+The closing track on seminal 1968 LP 'Odyssey And Oracle', 'Time Of The Season' was perhaps The Zombies finest moment.
 Although the band broke up shortly after this song’s release, the arid R’n’B stylings of this track would live on decades after their demise.
 Inspired by Gershwin’s ‘Summertime’ and the very real Summer Of Love, it was anchored by Colin Blunstone’s coolly soulful vocals and Rod Argent’s galloping keyboard solo.

 A hymn-like universal anthem which King penned with songwriting legends Leiber and Stoller, that was not only later to be covered by Jimi Hendrix but also used for the classic coming of age film of the same name and would become a by-word for 50s nostalgia.

 33You’re Gonna Miss Me

 A rip roaring slice of garage rock, this classic was made by Rory Erkison’s squawking vocal style and harmonica solo.
 The result was spine-tingling and urgent, it would later feature on the ‘Nuggets’ compilation and with its dizzying energy was way ahead of its time.

 A lover letter to a real life dancer and traveler but also to the ethereal beauty of Montreal, this track began as a poem (‘Suzanne Takes You Down’) before being recorded by Judy Collins.
 Forthright and literate with a flowery orchestration from producer John Simon, Cohen’s definitive version appeared on the troubadour’s classic debut ‘Songs Of Leonard Cohen’.